JamieMagee/jamiemagee.co.uk/blog/_posts/2018-03-28-twitter-hashflags.md

 &quot;activeHashflags&quot;
 ```

 I wrote [some C#](https://github.com/JamieMagee/hashflags-function/blob/master/hashflags/ActiveHashflags.cs) to parse and extract the `activeHashflags` JSON object, and store it in an Azure blob.
 You can find it [here](https://hashflags.blob.core.windows.net/json/activeHashflags).
 Using Azure Functions I can run this code on a timer, so the Azure blob is always up to date with the latest Twitter hashflags.
-This means the blob can be used as an unofficial Twitter hashflags API—but I didn't want to stop there
+This means the blob can be used as an unofficial Twitter hashflags API—but I didn't want to stop there.

-I wanted to solve some of the issues with hasflags around discovery, and transientness.
+I wanted to solve some of the issues with hashflags around both discovery and durability.
 Azure Functions is the perfect platform for these small, single purpose pieces of code.
-I ended up writing 5 Azure Functions in total—all of which can be found [on GitHub](https://github.com/JamieMagee/hashflags-function)
+I ended up writing five Azure Functions in total—all of which can be found [on GitHub](https://github.com/JamieMagee/hashflags-function).

 [![Screenshot of hashflags-function GitHub page]({{ site.baseurl }}img/hashflags-function-github.png)](https://github.com/JamieMagee/hashflags-function)